 What does my $450 consultation fee pay for?

 The cost of your consultation includes the time it takes your attorney to review the information you’ve provided and come to your meeting prepared to recommend strategies to protect you and your loved ones.
 Because we do this work in advance, you can spend the meeting discussing your goals and asking any questions you have.
-If you retain our firm within 2 weeks of your meeting, we will credit your consultation fee to the cost of your work.

 Why should I pay for a consultation when some other attorneys do theirs for free?